marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 ---
 layout: post
-title: "Recruitment Process For Software Engineers"
+title: "Process For Recruiting Software Engineers"
-description: "List best practices learned through years of hiring software engineers, from setting a good process to ideas to onboard interviewers into the process."
+description: "A list of best practices learned through years of hiring software engineers, from creating a good process to onboarding interviewers or measuring success."
 blog: true
 category: blog
 tag: Recruitment